-5) "Tier 2 capital" - includes year-to-date earnings (or losses), undisclosed reserves, asset revaluation reserves (if allowed and consistent with accepted accounting standards), general loan loss provisions (up to 1.25% of risk-weighted assets), subordinated term debt (up to 50% of Tier 1 capital), and hybrid debt-equity capital instruments.
+5) "Tier 2 capital" - includes year-to-date earnings1 (year-to-date losses are to be taken as a deduction from Tier 1 capital), undisclosed reserves, asset revaluation reserves2 (if allowed and consistent with accepted accounting standards), general loan loss provisions (up to 1.25% of risk-weighted assets), subordinated term debt (up to 50% of Tier 1 capital), and hybrid debt-equity capital instruments.
 Tier 2 capital may not exceed Tier 1 capital.